PACDEFF 2023 Program

 1530-1555 ‘How Safety Regulations Become Safety Issues and Why We Need a Red Rule Safety Initiative’ – Dr Adrian Park

-1555-1620 Enhanced Integration of NTS Training and Assessment into Existing Defence Training Programs – Clare Fry and Ryan Cooper – DFSB
+1555-1620 Enhanced Integration of NTS Training and Assessment into Existing Defence Training Programs – Ryan Cooper – DFSB

 1620-1645 A Pilot’s View of the Engineering Side of the Industry and the Vast Differences in Human Factors Culture – Shane Varga (Air New Zealand)